 The entire operations of the Company relate to only one segment viz.
 'Business Centre' and all other activities areincidental to it.
 It operates in a single geographical location.
 Accordingly, there are no other separate reportablesegments in terms of Ind AS 108 on "Operating Segments" and thus no further disclosures are made.

-iv) Appeal filed with Appellate tribunal for interest in excise matter of ?
-51.91 Lakhs
+iv) Appeal filed with Appellate tribunal for interest in excise matter of ' 51.91 Lakhs (PY ' 51.91 Lakhs)

 The Group determines fair values of its financial instruments according to the following hierarchy

-Level 1: Valuation based on quoted market price: Financial instruments with quoted prices for identical instrumentsin active markets that the Company can access at the measurement date.
+Level 1: Valuation based on quoted market price: Financial instruments with quoted price for identical instrumentsin active markets that the company can acess at the measurement date

-Level 2: Valuation based on using observable inputs: Financial instrument with quoted prices for similar instrumentsin active markets or quoted prices for identical or similar instruments in inactive markets and financial instrumentsvalued using models where all significant inputs are observable.
+Level 2: Valuation based on using observable inputs : Financial instruments with quoted prices for identicalinstruments in active markets or quoted prices for identical or similar instruments in inactive markets & finacialinstruments valued using models where all singnifican inputs are observable.

 The company's financial risk management is an integral part of how to plan and execute its business strategies.
 Thecompany's risk management policy is approved by the board.